Skip to main content

 8. Submit and pay any application fee.
 Institutional providers, suppliers, and DMEPOS pay a CMS application fee; most individual physician 855I enrollments do not.
 Verify the current fee in PECOS at submission.

 9. Track the MAC's review and respond fast to development requests.
 The MAC verifies your data, may conduct a site visit (for certain supplier types), and may issue a development letter requesting clarification.
-Respond within the MAC's deadline — usually 30 days — or the application can be rejected and you start over.
+Respond within the deadline stated in the MAC's development letter — or the application can be rejected and you start over.

 10. Receive approval and note your effective date.
 Once approved, confirm your effective date and the date you may begin billing (see the effective-date section below).